Muxelmann/esp8266-projects/README.md

 ## ST7735 screen

-A slow implementation using hardware SPI to send data to the ST7735 display.
+A fast implementation using hardware SPI to send data to the ST7735 display.
+For more information refer to the folder's README file.